Corbion: In business

-A major acquisition was that of the bakery ingredient division of Unilever in 2000, for €670 million.
+The parent companies of the new CSM continued to exist.
+In 1939, CSM and Wester Suiker still produced their own annual reports.
+After World War II this was known as Administratie Maatschappij Wester Suiker Raffinaderij N.V.

+Post World War II, CSM saw very profitable years.
+From 1952 to 1960 it paid a dividend of 10% or more while it amassed big financial reserves.
+Later on, the sugar activities would gradually form an increasingly smaller share of total company revenue.

+In mid-2006, CSM announced that it would sell its sugar operations to Royal Cosun, the parent company of Suiker Unie.
+Royal Cosun's daughter company Cosun Beet Company then became the only remaining sugar producer in the Netherlands.
+CSM Suiker then produced approximately 350,000 to 380,000 tons of sugar per year.

+Food

+From the mid-1970s, the company grew through acquisitions.
+In June 1978, CSM bought the food division of Koninklijke Scholten-Honig.
+In 1986 Verenigde Dropfabrieken was acquired.
+In 1990, Tonnema was bought.

 In 2001, the Foods Division was sold, with well-known brands such as Hak, Honig and De Ruijter.
 In 2005, the Sweets Division was put on sale.
 With brands such as Venco, Red Band and Sportlife, some €750 million in sales at CSM disappeared.

-The sugar activities would gradually gain an increasingly smaller share of total company revenue.
-In mid-2006, CSM announced that it would sell its sugar operations to Royal Cosun, the parent company of Suiker Unie.
-This company became the only remaining sugar producer in the Netherlands.
-CSM Suiker then produced approximately 350,000 to 380,000 tons of sugar per year.

 Bakery products

 Over the years, CSM increasingly focused on the market for the food and confectionery industry, with bakery products and food ingredients.
 The company was a major supplier to Europe and North America.
+A major acquisition was that of the bakery ingredient division of Unilever in 2000, for €670 million.

 In February 2010, CSM announced the acquisition of Best Brands, one of the largest producers of bakery products in the United States.
 Best Brands achieved sales of $538 million in 2009.
 After the acquisition, CSM became the market leader in bakery products with a total annual turnover of more than $2.3 billion.

+Lactic acid

+In the late 1960s, the production of lactic acid from fermented sugar began.
+CSM was the market leader in lactic acid and lactic acid derivatives such as ingredients and supplements for shelf life extension of food, cosmetic products, solvents, biodegradable plastics, pharmaceuticals and medical applications.

+Corbion (2013)

+CSM becomes Corbion

-In early May 2012, CSM decided to fully sell this division and to fully focus on growth in the bio-ingredient divisions Purac and Caravan Ingredients.
+In early May 2012, the company had three divisions: CSM Bakery Supplies Europe, CSM Bakery Supplies North America and PURAC (lactic acid and lactic acid derivatives).
+CSM decided to sell its bakery activities and to focus on growth in the bio-ingredient divisions Purac and Caravan Ingredients.
 In March 2013, the sale of the bakery activities in Europe and North America to investment company Rhône Capital was announced, for more than €1 billion.
 Rhône also acquired the brand name CSM.
-The sale became final on July 3, 2013, and CSM changed its name to Corbion.
-The company was then fully focused on the production of organic food ingredients and biochemicals.
-It had three divisions: CSM Bakery Supplies Europe, CSM Bakery Supplies North America and PURAC (lactic acid and lactic acid derivatives).
+The sale became final on July 3, 2013.
+CSM changed its name to Corbion.
+The new company was fully focused on the production of organic food ingredients and biochemicals.

-Lactic acid

-In the late 1960s, the production of lactic acid from fermented sugar began.
-CSM was the market leader in lactic acid and lactic acid derivatives such as ingredients and supplements for shelf life extension of food, cosmetic products, solvents, biodegradable plastics, pharmaceutical and medical applications.